JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 The Legend of Bum-bo does not have official modding support.
 This mod requires BepInEx, a modding framework that allows for patching games made in the Unity engine.

 ## Features
-* Win streak counter
+* A win streak counter
-* Ability to rewatch cutscenes from the main menu
+* The ability to rewatch cutscenes from the main menu
 * Improvements to the save and continue system for in progress runs
-* Many balance changes, and the option to disable them
+* Many [balance changes](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/wiki/Balance-Changes), and the option to disable them
 * Fixes for over 100 bugs, including...
   * Achievements not unlocking
   * Unlock popups displaying the wrong text
-  * Price Tag (and other spells) softlocking the game
+  * Price Tag softlocking the game
   * The user interface breaking in a variety of situations
   * And many other bugs!